 NnG is a £2bn capital project that will have a major positive impact on jobs and the economy as a whole.
-A recent study carried out of the Fraser of Allander Institute at the University of Strathclyde, has estimated that over the lifetime of the project, it will generate an economic impact equivalent to 0.6% of Scotland’s Gross Domestic Product (GDP).
+A study, carried out by the Fraser of Allander Institute at the University of Strathclyde in August 2017, has estimated that over the lifetime of the project it will generate an economic impact equivalent to 0.6% of Scotland’s Gross Domestic Product (GDP).

-Now the Queensferry Crossing is completed, NnG will be one of Scotland’s next major infrastructure projects.
+NnG is one of Scotland’s next major infrastructure projects.

 Further findings of the study are: